-When creating your message, there are a few points that should be kept top of mind, so that your handwritten note comes off as truly sincere:
+When creating your message, there are a few points that should be kept top of mind, so that your holiday thank you note comes off as truly sincere:

-- Keep It Short: Two or three lines should do it.
-Thank the customer for a recent transaction or their past business.
+Two or three lines should do it.
+Thank your customer or client for a recent transaction or their past business.
 Thanksgiving is the perfect time of year to send the latter, as it reminds them of your business ahead of the holiday season, without an overt sales message.

-- Personalize It: Besides using the recipient’s name on the address, be sure to include it in the greeting as well.
+Besides using the recipient’s name on the address, be sure to include it in the seasonal greeting as well.
 Resist the temptation to send the same “Dear Friend” note to everyone as a way to save time.
 It will backfire on you.
 And when possible, always reference something in particular about the transaction to drive home your message.
 That “personal touch” will go a long way toward keeping you top of mind.

-- Avoid the Hard Sell: Tempting as it might be, this is not the place to push your business.
+Tempting as it might be, holiday tghank you cards are not the place to push your business.
 Including any kind of sales message will dilute your original intent and disappoint your reader.
-Simply use a thank you note to express gratitude.
+Simply use a holiday thank you note to express gratitude.
 The recipient will get that message, and more.